-- 38. A 16- to 18-year-old student is any student who is aged 16, 17 or 18 on 31 August in the relevant funding year.
-Such students are normally eligible for EFA funding, subject to the other regulations in this guidance. - 39.
-To maintain eligibility for funding for individual students during a learning programme, a wider definition has been agreed with the Skills Funding Agency.
+- 38. A 16- to 18-year-old student is any student who is aged 16, 17 or 18 on 31 August 2017.
+Such students are normally eligible for ESFA young people's funding, subject to the other regulations in this guidance. - 39.
+To maintain eligibility for funding for individual students during a learning programme, a wider definition is used by the funding bodies.
 A student who was aged 16, 17 or 18 on 31 August at the start of the funding year when they began a learning programme, as recorded on their learning agreement, continues to be funded as a 16- to 18-year-old student.
 If they become 19 years old during their learning programme such students are funded at 16 to 18 rates to complete their learning programmes. - 40.
 A learning programme comprises all of a student's activities that lead to a set of outcomes agreed with the student as part of their IAG process.
 A learning programme may be composed of one or more learning aims and may span more than one funding year.
 A learning programme will generally be centred around learning aims at a single level, with a minority of, if any, learning aims at a different level being used to support the wider needs of the student (for example, a GCSE in mathematics maybe be appropriate for a student studying non-mathematical A levels).
-AS and A2 levels in the same subject taken in subsequent years are considered to constitute a single learning programme, whereas progression from GCSEs to A levels would usually constitute two separate learning programmes. - 41.
-Students aged 19 or over who started their programme aged 16 to 18 under the definition in the above paragraphs ('19+ continuing students') are funded at young people rates by the Skills Funding Agency in FE and specialist colleges and in charitable and commercial providers, but by the EFA in sixth form colleges and in schools and academies.
+An A level subject taken over 2 years is a single learning programme, whereas progression from GCSEs to A levels is 2 separate learning programmes.

-42. Students aged 19 to 24 on the 31 August 2015 that have either a Learning Difficulty Assessment (LDA) or an Education Heath and Care Plan (EHCP).
-All other students aged 19 and over on 31 August 2015 would not normally be funded by the EFA and are funded by Skills Funding Agency at adult rates.
+- 41. Students aged 19 or over who started their programme aged 16 to 18 under the definition in the above paragraphs ('19+ continuing students') are funded at young people rates. - 42.
+Students aged 19 to 24 on the 31 August 2017 that have an EHC Plan are eligible for funding by ESFA, subject to the other regulations in this guidance.
+All other students aged 19 and over on 31 August 2017 would not normally be funded at young people rates.